 Statistical approaches to combine multiple methods including biomarker information and self-reported dietary data have been under rigorous methodological investigations over more than a decade .
 While the methodology has been well conceptualised, there remain limitations in application, empirical evidence, and availability of software for wide use.

 Some high-dimensional assays, including ‘omics’ technologies, have been used to identify new biomarkers, including:

-- Metabolomics, measuring a large number of low-weight metabolites including essential amino acids and molecules not synthesized in the human body (e.g. trimethylamine N-oxide, TMAO, as a marker of fish/animal-based foods ).
+- Metabolomics, measuring a large number of low-molecular-weight metabolites including essential amino acids and molecules not synthesized in the human body (e.g. trimethylamine N-oxide, TMAO, as a marker of fish/animal-based foods ).

 - Epigenetics, including DNA methylation reflecting intakes of methyl donors (e.g. methionine) from diets and B vitamins (folate) playing key roles in the methylation cycle.

 - Proteomics, potentially reflecting functional markers of nutritional intake and status.